shahafMordechay/Gitask/README.md

 ### Mark Issue as Done

-&ensp; Marks the issue as “Done".
+&ensp; Marks the issue as "Done".

 &ensp; `gitask done`
 <br>